Imani Coppola: Other musical endeavors

 Adept at co-writing songs, Coppola has been part of a number of song writing retreats including The Castle in the South of France where she wrote with Bon Jovi, and Fools Banquet, hosted by Hanson where she has written songs with the likes of Miles Zuniga, Taylor Hanson and Pedro Yanowitz.

-When Coppola isn't working on her own albums, she's a prolific songwriter for TV, film and advertising, handcrafting songs for specific visual scenes and brands.
-Her music can be hear in commercials for the likes of Revlon, Gillette and Target.
+When Coppola isn't working on her own albums, she's a songwriter for TV, film, and advertising, handcrafting songs for specific visual scenes and brands.
+Her music can be heard in commercials for Revlon, Gillette and Target.
 Coppola penned 'Move To The Beat" for the film I Don't Know How She Does It, and has had several songs on Grey's Anatomy over the years.

 Coppola was chosen as a ghost writer for Cyndi Laupers' musical, Kinky Boots during its development stage.
 She has also performed as a violinist in the stage band for Lauper.